smart-on-fhir/sample-apps-stu3/multi-mode/README.md

 # Multi Mode Demo App

-This is simple app that can be launched in embedded, standalone, and population modes through three discrete launch endpoints.
-It demonstrates how you can perform different actions depending on the scopes you have received.
+This is a simple app that can be launched in embedded, standalone, and population modes.

 ## Install & Run
 Install NodeJS, Go to the app directory and run: